Ultrastrong coupling regimes of light-matter interaction: Experiments in the USC and DSC regimes

-Using these high-$Q$ PCCs, Zhang \textit{et al.}\ simultaneously achieved small $\gamma$ and small $\kappa$ in ultrahigh-mobility 2DEGs in GaAs QWs in a magnetic field~\cite{ZhangetAl16NP}; see Fig.~\ref{CR-QED}(c).
-High cooperativity values $C > 300$ were achieved, with vacuum Rabi splittings leading to $g/\omega_0 \sim 0.1$.
+Using these high-$Q$ PCCs,~\cite{ZhangetAl16NP} simultaneously achieved small $\gamma$ and small $\kappa$ in ultrahigh-mobility 2DEGs in GaAs QWs in a magnetic field; see Fig.~\ref{CR-QED}(c).
+High cooperativity values $C > 300$ were achieved, with VRS leading to $g/\omega\sim 0.1$.
 With these favorable parameters it was possible to observe Rabi oscillations in the time domain.
-Zhang \emph{et al.} showed that the influence of such USC extended even to the region with detuning $\delta > \omega_0$.
-This effect could only occur when $g^2/(\omega_0\kappa) > 1$, which in the experiment was satisfied through a unique combination of strong light-matter coupling, a small resonance frequency, and a high-$Q$ cavity.
-Furthermore, the expected $\sqrt{n_\mathrm{e}}$-dependence of 2$g$ on the electron density ($n_\mathrm{e}$) was observed, signifying the collective nature of light-matter coupling \cite{Dicke54PR}.
-A value of $g/\omega_0$ $=$ 0.12 was obtained with just a single QW with a moderate $n_\mathrm{e}$ (= 3 $\times$ 10$^{11}$\,cm$^{-2}$).
-Finally, Zhang \emph{et al.} observed a significant suppression of a previously identified superradiant decay of CR in high-mobility 2DEGs \cite{ZhangetAl14PRL} due to the presence of the high-$Q$ THz cavity.
+Zhang \emph{et al.} showed that the influence of such USC extended even to the region with detuning $\delta > \omega$.
+This effect could occur only when $g^2/\omega\kappa > 1$, which in the experiment was satisfied through a unique combination of strong light-matter coupling, a small resonance frequency, and a high-$Q$ cavity.
+Furthermore, the expected $\sqrt{n_\mathrm{e}}$ dependence of 2$g$ on the electron density ($n_\mathrm{e}$) was observed, signifying the collective nature of light-matter coupling \cite{Dicke54PR}.
+A value of $g/\omega$ $=$ 0.12 was obtained with just a single QW with a moderate $n_\mathrm{e}$ (= 3 $\times$ 10$^{11}$\,cm$^{-2}$).
+Finally, \cite{ZhangetAl14PRL} observed a significant suppression of a previously identified superradiant decay of CR in high-mobility 2DEGs due to the presence of the high-$Q$ THz cavity.
 As a result, ultranarrow polariton lines were observed, yielding an intrinsic CR linewidth as small as 5.6\,GHz (or a CR decay time of 57\,ps) at 2\,K.